 Use Support DO (% saturation)

 FS > 80%

-Insufficient Information $\geq 65\%$ but $\leq 80\%$
+Insufficient Information &gt; 65% but &lt; 80%

 NS < 65%

-- 6. Each daily average calculation is an independent sample for comparison to daily average criteria.
-Each 7 day mean calculation is considered an independent sample for comparison to 7 day mean criteria.
-For comparison to the instantaneous minimum or MAGEX criteria, independent samples shall be those taken on different calendar days.
-If more than one sample is taken on a given calendar day, the worse case sample will be the independent sample for that day.
-If there are multiple vertical profile measurements at a station, the worse case sample shall be the independent sample for that day. - 7.
-See Section 3.1.24 for determining waters that should be placed in Category 5 pH is an important controlling factor is the chemical and biological processes.
+9. See Section 3.1.24 for determining waters that should be placed in Category 5 pH is an important controlling factor is the chemical and biological processes.
 The toxicity of some material is impacted by pH shifts which also partially controls the solubility of toxic metals.
 RSA 485-A, II and Env-Wq 1703.18 define the acceptable pH range of surface waters.
 For the purposes of assessment, the methodologies below will be used to make the greatest use of all available valid data.

-Indicator 2: pH
+Indicator 2:pH